 In Jainism too, Non violence is the foremost vow.
 It is the absence of desire to harm living beings in any form.
 Here the concept of Non violence extends not only to humans, but also to animals, plants, and micro organisms.

-The very tendency of harming others harms the own-self.
-One who takes the vow of non-violence should not cause even fear to other life forms.
+The very tendency of harming others harms one’s own Self.
+One who takes the vow of non violence should not cause even fear to other life forms.
 Furthermore, a householder is forbidden to kill others except for cereals, vegetables, and herbs.
 But an ascetic is prohibited to destroy even vegetables and herbs.

 According to the philosophy of Jainism, Ahimsa is of two types: Bhava Ahimsa and Karma Ahimsa.
 Bhava Ahimsa is thinking to injure others in thoughts and intentions; whereas Karma Ahimsa is doing harm by deeds and words.
 Both activities of harming others are detrimental to the pure nature of the soul.
 The classifications are for the purpose of understanding only.